Takashiidobe/notes/src/books/game-programming-patterns/update-method.md

 }
 ```

-Of course, the player doesn\'t see this.
-It\'s locked in an infinite
+Of course, the player doesn't see this.
+It's locked in an infinite
 loop.

-Instead, we\'ll rely on the outer loop for iteration.
+Instead, we'll rely on the outer loop for iteration.

 ```cpp
 Entity skeleton;